datopian/playbook/apprentice/README.md

 next: ./guide/
 ---

-# Apprenticeship
+# Apprentice Program

-The Datopian Apprenticeship is a rigorous training program to develop you into a fully operational  Datopian Engineer aka Datanaut 👩‍🚀
+The Datopian Apprentice Program is a rigorous training regime to develop you into a fully operational  Datopian Engineer aka Datanaut 👩‍🚀

 ## Introduction